SShasholko/College-Event-Ticketing-Platform--Django-e-commerce-project---2-/README.md

 ### Who It's For
 - **Event Organizers**: Create and manage events, track ticket sales, and edit event details.
 - **Students**: Discover upcoming events, purchase tickets easily, and keep track of bookings.

+## 🎨 Style
+### Color Scheme
+The platform features a vibrant, modern color scheme aimed at a teenage and college student audience.
+The primary colors include shades of blue, green, and purple, with colorful gradient buttons to create an engaging and lively experience.

+### Styling Framework
+We used Bootstrap for a consistent, responsive layout across all devices.
+Custom CSS has been added for unique elements like gradient buttons, a fixed footer, and a styled navbar.